refinedev/refine/documentation/docs/api-reference/antd/components/buttons/delete.md

 );
 ```

-Clicking the button will trigger the [`useDelete`](/docs/api-reference/core/hooks/data/useDelete/) method and then the record whose resource is "post" and whose id is "123" will be deleted.
+Clicking the button will trigger the [`useDelete`](/docs/api-reference/core/hooks/data/useDelete/) method and then the record whose resource is "posts" and whose id is "123" will be deleted.

 :::note
 The **`<DeleteButton>`** component reads the id information from the route by default.